-So you’ve been dreaming of a family milk cow.
-Raw milk.
-Cream.
-Butter.
-Cheese.
-Clanging milk pails.
-Cool morning sunrises.
-The sweet smell of hay.
-The works.
-So you bought a piece of land.
+So, have you been dreaming of a family milk cow with a healthy cattle body condition for raw milk, cream cheese, butter, and clanging milk pails?
+Have you been imagining a cool morning sunrise with the sweet smell of hay?
+Well, that works if you bought a piece of land.
 And it’s big enough to finally bring your gal home and start living the dream.
-Congratulations!

 Does this description fit anyone besides me?